 In his theory, he stated that there are three aspects of identity.
 These are the ego identity (focuses on yourself), personal identity (personal development that distinguishes you from others) and social/cultural identity (social roles a person may portray).

 Erikson believes that every person will pass through a series of stages in his entire life.
 He stated that there are different factors such as nature, family and society that affect one’s personality.
 These stages are:

 This is the most important period in one’s life.
 In this stage, the infant is being nurtured and taken care of by their mother and father.
 This will let the child develop trust, security, and hope.
 If the child fails to experience this, the child will have insecurities, negativity, and mistrust.

 Significant Event: Feeding

 Autonomy vs. Shame and Doubt – Will

 According to Erikson, this is the stage where the child develops to have self-control.
 The child develops a sense of independence and wants to control a lot of things.
 They become very selective.
 They also develop the will to know what’s right from wrong.
 The child develops confidence if they experience this but those who don’t will have self-doubt.

 Initiative vs. Guilt – Purpose

 PRESCHOOLER: 3 to 5 years

 During this stage, the child begins to go out and explore on their own and give more control with the choices they make.
 They start to plan activities and accomplish tasks.
-It is important that the guardians encourage them to explore.
-A child who is successful in this stage will have a sense of purpose however those who fail will lead to sense of guilt.
+It is important that guardians encourage them to explore.
+A child who is successful in this stage will have a sense of purpose however those who fail will lead to a sense of guilt.